HHaiduk/thunder/README.md

 Linux users:  To install the application permanently, click on the
               thunderLINUX-setup file to launch a text-based installer.

+MAC users:    To install the application, retrieve the Thunder.app.zip file and
+              extract the app from the archive.
+Then simply copy Thunder.app over to your Applications.

 Windows users: To install the application, click on the thunder-setup.exe to
                launch the installer.
 You may choose where you wish the app to install.